Tuberculin Skin Test

 WHAT TO EXPECT

-A Tuberculin (Mantoux) Skin Test (TB Skin Test), performed at Brintnell Pharmacy and Travel Clinic, is administered by injecting the inner surface of the forearm with a small amount (0.1ml) of tuberculin purified protein derivative (or PPD).
+A Tuberculin (Mantoux) Skin Test (TB Skin Test) can be performed at Brintnell Pharmacy and Travel Clinic.
+The staff at our TB skin test walk-in clinic will administer the test by injecting the inner surface of the forearm with a small amount (0.1ml) of tuberculin purified protein derivative (or PPD).
 The needle’s position during the injection is crucial.
 The bevel should face upward as an intradermal injection.
 When correctly placed, the injection results in a pale skin elevation (wheal) with a diameter of 6mm to 10mm.

 If a person does not return within 72 hours of their test, they will need to be rescheduled for another skin test.